 Mental Health Nurse Practitioners, also called Psychiatric Nurse Practitioners (PNPs), do much of the same tasks of Psychiatrists like diagnose and prescribe medication, however, PNPs also include therapy in their sessions.
-They counsel patients with depression, anxiety, suicidal tendencies, or other people with conditions that can be helped through counseling.
+They counsel patients with depression, anxiety, suicidal tendencies, provide anxiety tips, or assist other people with conditions that can be helped through counseling.

 You can make upwards of $90,376 with this profession and you can own your own practice, since being a Nurse Practitioner allows you that freedom.
 There are credentialing requirements and continuing education credits you must meet to practice and stay in the field.